Anku5hk/Programmers_guide_to_Python/book.md

 print(my_instance2.min_finder()) # 12
 ```
 ### 9.2 Abstraction
 * It is a process hiding internal implementation details and showing only some limited necessary functionality.
 Hiding in a sense focussing on what methods an class must contain and not their exact definition/implementation.
 Abstract class is not the way to achieve complete abstraction, as they can also contain normal methods with definition.
-Interfaces are the way to complete abstraction, although python doesn't support interfaces Abstract classes should be enough.
+Interfaces are the way to complete abstraction, although Python doesn't support interfaces Abstract classes should be enough.
 * Abstract classes are classes that have at least one abstract method, it can also have other normal method types.
 Abstract methods are methods that do not have a body (they are empty methods).
 The abstract classes cannot be instantiated (its object cannot be created).
 The concrete/inheriting class of this abstract class has to implement all the abstract methods compulsorily else an error will be raised.
 The concept of abstract is not applicable to variables so they behave normally.
 * Python does not have *abstract* keyword like in Java and also does not directly supports abstract classes.
 But Python provides a module named *abc*, it can be used to define Abstract Base classes (ABC) which act about the same.
 * The Abstraction concept is not necessarily a compulsion in order to design a system.
 But when designing larger systems it can good to have Abstraction checked, the abstract classes can be designed to act as base for other classes to avoid functionality break/bugs and further make it necessary for other programmer to implement/design other classes following some common interface.